-performance improvement plan is an official document for an underperforming employee.
-It lists the weak spots in that employee’s work and states which actions they need to undertake in order to gain ground and eventually become more efficient.
+A performance improvement plan is an official document for an underperforming employee.
+It lists the weak spots in that employee’s work and states which actions they need to undertake in order to improve their performance and become more effective in their role.

 Every effective performance improvement plan contains five core elements:

-Our performance improvement plan template gives you space to record all this information in a convenient way.
-And here’s how to work with each element step by step:
+The performance improvement plan template gives you space to record all this information in one place.
+Here’s how to work with each element:

 1. Purpose and problem statement